Back to All Blogs

 IT infrastructure management components

-Given the broad scope of IT infrastructure systems management, it can be helpful to break down responsibilities into five components.
+Given the broad scope of IT infrastructure systems management, it can be helpful to break down responsibilities into key IT infrastructure components or infrastructure components, such as hardware, software, networks, storage, and security.

 Hardware management

-The hardware component includes physical technology such as servers, generators, CRAHs, UPSs, and personal computers.
+The hardware component includes essential physical components of IT infrastructure, such as servers, generators, CRAHs, UPSs, and personal computers.
 IT teams must perform regular maintenance and updates on this equipment, monitor hardware performance, troubleshoot issues, configure systems, and manage refresh cycles to optimize performance and availability.
+Regular maintenance and updates help optimize resource utilization and extend the lifespan of hardware.
 Organizations may also need to manage the integration of legacy systems into new deployments to avoid silos.

 Systems management

 Organizations also need to ensure software applications such as customer relationship management (CRM) systems, enterprise resource planning (ERP) programs, content management solutions, business intelligence suites, and productivity applications remain online and perform appropriately so internal and external customers can access the necessary resources.
-The software component also includes the operating system that integrates and supports physical system components and the organizations’ business applications.
+The software component also includes operating systems as a foundational element that integrates and supports physical system components and the organization’s business applications.
+Regular updates and maintenance are essential, and it is important to patch and update both software and operating systems to address security vulnerabilities and maintain system security.

 Network management

-Network management addresses the devices and actions that enable employees, customers, and partners to access data and applications and communicate with the organization.
+Network management involves overseeing the network infrastructure that enables communication and data transfer between employees, customers, and partners, allowing them to access data and applications and communicate with the organization.
 Network management elements include routers, switches, firewalls, virtual network servers and software, and telephony equipment.
 IT personnel are responsible for configuring network devices, installing firewalls, performing regular maintenance, and consistently monitoring the network to identify and troubleshoot connectivity issues.
+Performance monitoring is also essential to ensure reliable connectivity and optimal network performance, allowing proactive detection and resolution of potential problems.

 Data storage management

-To ensure employees have access to the data they need when they need it, organizations must provision the necessary storage space and manage data storage technology, the underlying software, and backup and recovery policies.
+To get employees access to the data they need when they need it, organizations must provision the necessary storage space and manage data storage technology, the underlying software, and backup and recovery policies.
+In addition, it is crucial to have strategies in place for restoring critical systems in the event of data loss or disruption to maintain business continuity.
 These practices ensure that users can retrieve data quickly and securely.
 Organizations must also determine whether to store data onsite, with a third-party provider, or in the cloud.

 Security

 The security component encompasses everything needed to protect the hardware, software, network, and storage infrastructures.
-This involves implementing and managing building access, login processes, configuration management, anti-virus software, firewalls, file encryption, managed detection and response (MDR) solutions, and data replication to improve an organization's security posture.
+Defending against cyber threats that can compromise data and system integrity is a critical aspect of IT infrastructure management.
+This involves implementing and managing building access, login processes, configuration management, anti-virus software, firewalls, file encryption, managed detection and response (MDR) solutions, and data replication to improve an organization’s security posture.
+Identifying and mitigating security risks is essential to prevent breaches and disruptions, while regularly addressing security vulnerabilities through updates and configuration management helps maintain system security and stability.

 Why IT infrastructure management is important for business

 Businesses have too much on the line for their IT environments to falter.
-Proactive IT infrastructure management practices ensure the uptime, performance, and security of business systems and data by identifying vulnerabilities and heading off issues before they can impact operations and the customer experience.
+Proactive IT infrastructure management practices strengthen the uptime, performance, and security of business systems and data by identifying vulnerabilities and heading off issues before they can impact operations and the customer experience.
+Effective infrastructure management supports business continuity and operational efficiency, helping organizations maintain stability and adapt to changing demands.
 The oversight and visibility offered by consistently delivered management practices also help organizations align their IT strategies with business priorities to drive competitive edges.
 It can also help streamline procedures to improve agility and efficiency, avoid duplicated efforts, uphold IT compliance, control IT expenses, and enhance productivity.
 This is particularly relevant for organizations facing new corporate objectives, digital IT transformations, mergers or acquisitions, and other changes.

 Benefits of IT infrastructure management